guyllaumedemers/UE-AVVM/README.md

 ### Weapon Sample

+This GameFeature plugin is a sample plugin that define reusable construct for **Triggering** abilities tied to an Actor our player may reference during gameplay.
+This system, build a-top the InventorySample plugin, allow creation of **Triggering** items, and their initialization based on AttributeSet reference.
+Implementation details are still under development.
+Notes : It's suggested that the data scheme be first reviewed to better understand the constraint within which this system exist.

+### Snapshot Sample

 tbd

+### Team Sample

+This GameFeature plugin is a sample plugin for supporting team gameplay separation, and expose the necessary api to building teams based on backend information retrieved.

 ### Damage Sample

 tbd

 **Notes : All plugins defined above are example cases that utilize the api from AVVM plugin.**

+# Automation Testing (Functional Test/ Gauntlet)

+**Notes** : Automated Testing is in the work for existing GFP modules, and will keep being worked on so to ensure the api provided is put to the test.
+In the meantime, here's a list of the existing api that is validated!

+* AVVM
+* BatchSample
+* TransactionSample

+### Stay tuned!